 – sanctioning: How do we deter not upholding commitments?

 This leads to the collective action problem, whereby the lack of an enforcer allows for free-riding, which each individual chooses over participation, so nothing actually gets done, despite everyone’s preference for something to get done.
-From there, we can move in many directions toward Twitter icebreaker solutions to these problems.1
+From there, we can move in many directions toward political solutions to these problems.1

-The game appealed to me because Twitter, and therefore the Twitter icebreaker, has such an apolitical structure.
-No one, including me, was in charge.
+The game appealed to me because Twitter has such an apolitical structure.
 It approximates a state of nature (whether you view it as more Hobbesian, Lockean, Rousseauan, or otherwise is up to you) well, in that no prior order exists, and if it does come about, it comes about as the result of the individuals participating making it happen,whether that involves someone taking over or a democratic process.
 What better way to begin thinking about basic political institutions?